 - “A nutritious part of this balanced breakfast.”

-Our society is filled with such bad notions.
-It simply does not matter that they can be disproved by facts, logic, and sourcing.
+Our society is filled with such bad notions and assertions.
+It simply does not matter that they can be disproved by fact, logic, and sourcing.
 No, what matters is the popularity with which they are adopted.
 And why?
 Because popular adoption equates to money and/or power for someone.
 For every vain notion that is believed by some member of the public, something is gained by the party promoting that notion.
-People rarely realize that they are being used, however—that their very minds are the marketplace upon which marketers vie for attention.
-They tend to think that they have freely chosen which ideas to value, and perhaps that is true to some extent, but that “choice” is oftentimes not a well-considered choice—not one that they would have created from scratch.
+People rarely realize that they are being used, however—that their very minds are the marketplace in which marketers vie for attention.
+They tend to think that they have freely chosen which ideas to value, and perhaps that is true to some extent, but that “choice” is oftentimes not a well-considered choice—not one that they would have created from scratch, had they not had somebody else frame it for them in the first place.
 For example, who would ever come up with the idea that the best strategy for our country is to find two “evil” choices for president, and then to choose from among them the one who is the “lesser evil”?
-No one would design such a system on his own, just as no one spends his Sunday morning pondering whether he would prefer to drink arsenic over strychnine.
+No one would design such a system on his own, just as no one spends his Saturday morning pondering whether he would prefer to drink arsenic over strychnine.

 Still on the Bandwagon?